 Let’s find out.

-The EGO power station is a portable battery power generator for indoor and outdoor use with a modular design that consists of the main unit and four detachable lithium batteries.
+The EGO power station is a portable solar generator for indoor and outdoor use with a modular design that consists of the main unit and four detachable lithium batteries.

 Under the hood, the EGO Nexus produces 2,000 watts of continuous power with 3,000 watts of startup surge power, so it can run tools with AC motors.